brainhack-school2020/BHS_project_SRastegarnia/README.md

 ## Project definition
 ### Backgroung: Brain_decoding
 Brain decoding or mind-reading using neuroimaging data has been an active topic for years.
 It is a neuroscience field that concerned about different types of stimuli from information that has already been encoded and represented in the brain by networks of neurons.
+In the human brain, the functional architecture of the object vision pathway can be investigated using fMRI.
+It can be done by considering the patterns of response in the ventral temporal cortex while subjects are looking at the different objects.
+Several studies indicate that the brain responses to the vision of each category of objects are widely distributed and overlapping.
+Therefore, a distinct pattern of response exists for each stimulus category in the ventral temporal cortex.

 ### Project overview
 For the BHS project I would like to run and compare the results of the different classifiers for brain decoding on the Haxby dataset.